Brazil–Mexico relations: History

 On 1 June 2002, Mexico and Brazil signed an Economic Complementation Agreement (known as ACE 53).
 In accordance with the decision of Mexican President Enrique Peña Nieto and Brazilian President Dilma Rousseff in July 2015, the First Round of Negotiations of the Economic Complementation Agreement was held in Mexico City, and both leaders discussed the parameters of the negotiations and discussed the potential creation of and improved access to markets; rules of origin and trade facilitation; international trade rules (technical barriers to trade, regulatory coherence, sanitary and phytosanitary measures, competition policy, intellectual property, public procurement); services and investment, and dispute resolution.

 Both nations have worked closely in multinational forums on mutual objectives.
 In 2018, Mexican President Enrique Peña Nieto and CEO of Pemex, Emilio Lozoya Austin, were accused of receiving bribes from Brazilian multinational conglomerate company, Odebrecht, in one of the world's largest corruption scandals.

 In April 2023, Brazil's Foreign Minister Mauro Vieira paid a visit to Mexico to participate in the V meeting of the Mexico-Brazil Binational Commission and celebrated the centenary of the opening of the Brazilian embassy in Mexico.
 In October 2024, President da Silva travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.
 In November 2024, President Sheinbaum arrived to Brazil to attend the G20 Rio de Janeiro summit.

+In August 2026, Mexican Foreign Secretary Roberto Velasco Álvarez paid a visit to Brazil and met with his counterpart Mauro Vieira and President Luiz Inácio Lula da Silva.